hasenbanck/rand_aes/README.md

 extension (August 2024), you need to select the needed target features and an experimental create feature at compile time.
 The generated executable will only run on systems with a vector crypto extension.

-Activate the target features vor the vector extension and the vector crypto extension.
+Activate the target features for the vector extension and the vector crypto extension.
 This can be done for example inside the `.cargo/config.toml`:

 ```toml